-World Press Freedom Day 2018: Theme
+World Press Freedom Day 2022: Theme

-The theme of World Press Freedom Day 2018 is ‘Keeping Power in Check: Media, Justice and The Rule of Law’.
+In 2018, the theme was "Keeping Power in Check: Media, Justice and The Rule of Law".

 In 2017, the theme was “Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies”.